YuKitAs/tech-note/search-engine/learning-kibana.md

 ### Query bar

+#### Query string

 In the query bar, JSON-based [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) and [Lucene query syntax](https://www.elastic.co/guide/en/kibana/current/lucene-query.html) are supported to search data.
 For example, we can search with `DB: 132 OR DB: 085 OR DB: 062`.

-The new query language [Kuery](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) which is built for kibana can also be enabled for searching, but it's just an experimental functionality so far.
-In order to use Kuery we should edit the option in `Management > Advanced Settings > search:queryLanguage:switcher:enable` to `true`.

 A string without double quotation marks would be used to match any documents containing one of the words in the string.
 For example, the string query `test client` equals to `"test" OR "client"`.

 Leave blank for matching all.

+#### Kuery

+The brand-new query language [Kuery](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) (KQL) which is built for kibana can also be enabled for searching, but it's just an experimental functionality so far and still under development.

+ In order to use Kuery we need to set the option in `Management > Advanced Settings > search:queryLanguage:switcher:enable` to `true` and choose `kuery` on the right side of the query bar.

+Kueries are built with functions that have alias.
+For example, function `is` takes a field name and a value as parameters, like `is("DB", 132)`, the alias is `:`, so it does the same thing as `DB:132` (unlike Lucene, there shouldn't be any whitespace behind `:`).

 ### Selected fields